 A request was made for an inspection and report on the performance of the foundation of the subject house.
-I was assisted by Gregory Hein, Engineer.
-A visual inspection was performed, elevations were measured, and conditions documented.
+I was assisted by John Jackson, Engineer.
+A visual inspection was performed, elevations were measured, and relevant conditions documented with photographs (not included).